Sigma-Delta-Blah/PlatformerJoy/README.md

       and maybe Matthew *cough* *cough*

 and he slowly peices together his stargate portal in order to conquer new lands for himself...

+joe.physicsBody.velocity = CGVectorMake(100, 10000);
+*joe flys away at near the speed of sound*
+BWA HA HA I have rid us of that monstrosity